MAX1MDEV/FreeruCompanion/README.md

 The script does not complete subscriptions/reposts/likes on social networks, but such tasks can be completed automatically if they have no verification or if you have completed the same task before and have not cancelled the action.

-The script runs after 2 sec.

-There is a known issue where the one page opens automatically when you load a giveaway page.

 The script bar looks like this:

 <img src="images/script_bar.png" title="The script bar" alt="The script bar">